About Farm to Plate

 The Farm to Plate Network creates the space for strategic conversations across multiple audiences and perspectives to make systematic food system change that no one organization can do alone to:

-- Increase jobs and economic activity in Vermont’s food system;
+- Increase sustainable economic development and create jobs in Vermont’s food and farm sector;

 - Improve access to healthy, local food for all Vermonters (especially low income Vermonters);